VincentVeak/PicoNav/index.md

 ---

-## What is PicoNav?
+## What is the PicoNav?

-PicoNav is an innovative virtual pet device that combines the nostalgia of classic digital companions with modern technology.
-Care for your pet, explore adventures, and unlock new features as you play.
+PicoNav is an innovative virtual pet device that combines the nostalgia of classic digital companions with a modern spin and a heavy focus on battles.
+Care for your Pico as you venture through dungeons for bite sized battles throughout the day.
+The PicoNav is also a customizable experience that will grow with time via updates and community mods.

 ### Key Features

-- **Interactive Virtual Pet** - Feed, play, and care for your digital companion
+- **Interactive Virtual Pet** - Feed, care, and battle with your Pico
-- **Adventure Mode** - Embark on quests and discover new areas
+- **Turn Based Card Battles** - Battle other Picos using your powerful abilities stored in decks
-- **Customization** - Personalize your PicoNav experience
+- **Customization** - Personalize your PicoNav experience from the cards you battle with, to the colors your screen displays!
-- **Regular Updates** - New content and features added frequently
+- **Regular Updates** - New content and features added frequently via the PicoNav Update Tool (PNUT)
-- **Open Source** - Community-driven development
+- **Open Source** - Community-driven development!

 ---

 ## Need Help?

-- **Having issues?** Check our [Troubleshooting Guide](/docs/troubleshooting)
 - **Questions?** Browse the [FAQ](/docs/faq)
 - **Bug reports?** [Open an issue on GitHub](https://github.com/VincentVeak/PicoNav/issues)
-- **Email support:** support@veak.design
+- **Email support:** vincent@veak.design

 ---